ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

 ### Vision
-the human·internet vision guides every aspect of its operation:
+the **Human·Internet Vision** guides every aspect of the network’s design, implementation, and operation:

   * **bring technological advancement** to individuals, societies, and humanity
   * **educate** entities in the humane treatment of individuals and their personal·information